-What is the 1921 Census of England and Wales?
+What is the 1921 Census of England & Wales?

-The 1921 Census is a detailed snapshot of 38 million lives, available online only at findmypast.com.au from 6 January 2022.
+The 1921 Census of England & Wales is a detailed snapshot of 38 million lives, available online only at Findmypast.
 We're delighted to have been chosen by The National Archives to bring it to you.

 This will cover the cost of digitising and transcribing the 18,235,242 images created from the records supplied exclusively to us by The National Archives.
 It means these precious records are accessible, commitment-free, for everyone.

-For all 12-month Pro subscribers there will be a 10% discount on any 1921 Census purchases.
+For all 12-month Pro subscribers there is a 10% discount on any 1921 Census purchases.

 More about life in 1921